Hendrix-CS/csci151/labs/maze-enums.md

     -   Select all of the \*.jar files within that directory.
 Click OK.
     -   Rename the library javafx11 instead of javafx-sdk.
 Then Click Apply and OK.
-    -   Go back to Project Structure and Global Libraries.
-    -   Right-click on javafx11, and select Add to Modules.
-Click Apply and OK.
     -   Try running MazeApp.
 If a small window appears, everything works!